MicrosoftDocs/biztalk-docs/biztalk/core/loop-repeats-less-than-the-minimum-allowed-number-of-times.md

 ---
 description: "Learn more about: Loop repeats less than the minimum allowed number of times"
-title: "Loop repeats less than the minimum allowed number of times | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "Loop repeats less than the minimum allowed number of times" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 0be21d1d-86da-456b-83e6-c91f1dc9fb48
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Loop repeats less than the minimum allowed number of times
 ## Details